arghyamajee/arghyamajee.github.io/CV.md

 ---
 ### Teaching experiences
-[1] Tutor for “Mathematical Methods of Physics” (Bachelor course at the University of Stuttgart during Winter semester, 2013-14).
+[1] Tutor for “Mathematical Methods of Physics” (Bachelor course at the University of Stuttgart, Winter semester, 2013-14).

-[2] Tutor for “Advanced Quantum Theory” (International Master course at the University of Stuttgart during Winter semester, 2019-20).
+[2] Tutor for “Advanced Quantum Theory” (Master course at the University of Stuttgart, Winter semester, 2019-20).

 ---
 ### Reviewer duties